2026 Senedd election: Background

-In the 2021 Senedd election, Welsh Labour won another government with just one seat short of their first-ever majority.
+In the 2021 Senedd election, Welsh Labour won another government with one seat short of a majority.
+Shortly after, they entered a co-operation agreement with Plaid Cymru, which fell short of a typical coalition or confidence and supply agreement but represented some degree of policy collaboration.
 At the 2022 Welsh local elections, the Welsh Conservatives suffered losses to Plaid Cymru and Labour.
-In the 2024 United Kingdom general election in Wales, Labour won the most seats and the Conservatives were wiped out losing all their Welsh seats.